Goal and Objectives

 - Promote leadership development and capacity building among low-income communities and communities of color in the healthy food movement

-- Develop economic development and finance strategies that advance healthy food access for all
+- Develop economic and financial strategies that advance healthy food access for all

 - Advocate for and implement healthy food programs and policies